sanchitkd/sanchitkd/README.md

 👋 Hi, I’m `@sanchitkd`.
 I work on **GraphQL**, **DDN**, and **PromptQL** at &nbsp;<a href="https://www.hasura.io" target="_blank"><img src="https://github.com/user-attachments/assets/d00897e0-dce8-4d28-84b3-b6a172566a7f" alt="Hasura" width="20" height="20"></a>

 # 💫 About Me:
 - I'm an AWS Certified Solutions Architect associate.
 I'm good at problem-solving and delivering high-quality technical solutions.
-Also I have expertise in Linux, SQL, AWS, K8s, Docker & Virtualization.
+Also I have expertise in SQL, GraphQL, Linux, AWS, K8s, Docker & Virtualization.
 - I previously worked on VMware Cloud Foundation (VCF) at VMware by Broadcom and I hold VCP and VCAP certifications.
 I'm working on a mission *to make data access fast, secure & scalable.*

 ## 🌐 Socials: